Recent advances and challenges in antibacterial drug development

 Since the beginning of the century, Big Pharma began exiting antibacterial drug discovery despite a growing clinical need .
 Apart from financial issues and regulatory hurdles, antibacterial discovery research, especially target based approaches, has not been productive.
 The current preclinical pipeline has high diversity, with > 40% of the projects representing new classes, new mechanisms of action or new targets .
 However, this has generally been true of the preclinical pipeline all along (even when it was largely the domain of Big Pharma).
 Now, these projects are most often developed by SMEs residing in North America or Europe.
 The problem arises in the validation and successful development of these preclinical projects into actual clinical candidates – and that is where most projects fail.
 Clearly focused efforts toward overcoming the obstacles to antibacterial discovery are needed .
 Research and resources are essential to progress novel approaches to clinical practices in order to sustainably fight against antibacterial resistance and emerging bacterial pathogens.

-This special issue of ADMET and DMPK is guest-edited by Lynn Silver, LL Silver Consulting.
+This special issue of ADMET and DMPK is guest-edited by Lynn Silver, LL Silver Consulting and Ana Budimir, University of Zagreb.
 It will critically address challenges in antibacterial drug development, translational hurdles, innovative approaches and advances in preclinical pipelines.
 The topics of the special issue include but are not limited to: